cloudflare/cloudflare-docs/content/waf/about/waf-ml.md

 ## Additional remarks

-* WAF ML runs before WAF Managed Rulesets.
 * The WAF ML (attack) score is different from Threat Score and Bot Score.
 WAF ML score identifies variation of attacks that WAF Managed Rulesets do not catch.
-Bot Score identifies bots while Threat Score measures IP reputation across Cloudflare services.
+Bot Score identifies bots, while Threat Score measures IP reputation across Cloudflare services.
 * The WAF ML score is not available yet in Firewall Events or in Logpush.